enova/hacknight/README.md

 You've finished the above steps, yet you're still not seeing any tweets?

 - Use the command `heroku logs` inside of your app folders.
 This will show you the server log from your heroku apps.
-  - In the `ifttt` app log, if you aren't seeing any lines that say **POST**, it's likely that your IFTTT Wordpress Trigger isn't pointing to the right app.
-Ensure it's pointing to your name app (YOURNAME-node.herokuapp.com)
-  - In the `reddit_to_twitter` app log, if you aren't seeing any lines that say **POST** check your `ifttt` app and ensure the heroku_url is set to your ruby app (YOURNAME-ruby.herokuapp.com).